 when the explosives are as close to the control route as possible,

 in a safe, sheltered location, excluded from public access, and

 the pull-wire lighter is not placed on the safety fuse assembly until immediately before placing the charge.

 Quantity-Distance Table for Blasting Explosives Hazard Division 1.1 and 1.5

 - These columns apply to factory operations, thus they have not been included.

 - This is the separation between two magazines, provided there is an effective barricade between them.

 - This is the required distance between a magazine and a very lightly traveled road.

 This is the distance required between a magazine and most roads and highways.
 There is an overriding minimum distance of 180 m.

-- This is the minimum distance between barricaded magazines.
+- This is the minimum distance between magazines with no barricades.